AztecProtocol/aztec-v1/packages/protocol/gasReport.md

 Sload ops: 400
 Remaining: 742

 Again, we're paying a heavy price for these nested mappings.
-Also, `keccak256(abi.encode(_proofHash, _proof, _sender))` costs 200 gas, but the raw opcode cost should be closer to 50.
+Also, `keccak256(abi.encode(_proofHash, _proof, _proofSender))` costs 200 gas, but the raw opcode cost should be closer to 50.

 ### ACE.validateProof